fermyon/developer/content/spin/spin-oci.md

 git clone https://github.com/USERNAME/spin-react-fullstack.git
 ```

-Now, switch into that directory and rubuild the application.
+Now, switch to that directory and rebuild the application.
  <!-- @selectiveCpy -->

  ```bash